-Schoolreaders, established in 2013, finds volunteers and places them in primary schools where they give free one-to-one reading sessions.
+Schoolreaders, established in 2013, finds volunteers and places them in primary schools - focusing on schools with the greatest need - where they give free one-to-one reading sessions.
 Volunteers are provided with guidance and training.
 Our aim is to make sure that every child can read well by the time they move to secondary school at the age of 11.

 Discover some of the facts behind

 the UK's literacy problem, and see why our service is so urgently needed.

 "Evidence is clear that where school reading volunteers are involved in a structured programme and given appropriate training and support, for instance by charities such as ….
 Schoolreaders, the results can be highly effective."

 Conservative Parliamentary Under Secretary of State for Schools (2013-2017)